North American release in September 1999

 With a game like Yars’ Revenge, one thing to keep in mind is that the game is the same short burst of gameplay repeated forever.
 The only change is a slight enemy speed increase or a difference in the shield of the enemy.
 The Game Boy version strangely adds the appearance of two new enemies: a kind of blue bullet that freezes you in place if you touch it and a weird squid that brings new shield parts that you can steal before they’re in place.
 They’re not very interesting, and honestly they start appearing so late in the levels as to not really matter.
 Their inclusion is puzzling.
 I had to put in a password to see them because I never played long enough otherwise to get to them.

 To break the gameplay loop, the game introduces a weird bonus section.
 It is reached if you manage to touch a strange shadow of Yar that appears once the Qotile has exploded.
-It is an obvious attempt to adapt the original’s Easter egg.
+It is an obvious attempt to keep the original game’s Easter egg alive.
 In the original game, if you destroyed the Qotile when it was hurtling towards you as the whirlwind and then you stayed vertical on the same angle as an empty line of the explosion, the initials of Warshaw would flash on the screen.
 Easter eggs were a trademark of Warshaw, and here the team at Telegames were clearly inspired to keep the easter egg alive with a bonus section.

-In the bonus section, you have to navigate an asteroid field and touch a ghost of Yar to get points.
-But the asteroids don’t kill you if you touch them, they instead prevent you from moving in a jigsaw fashion, just like the Qotile’s orange shield.
+In the bonus section, you have to navigate an asteroid field and stay on top of a ghost of Yar to get points.
+But the asteroids don’t kill you if you touch them, they instead push you back in a jigsaw fashion, just like the Qotile’s orange shield.
 The whole bonus mini game was obviously an afterthought reusing the physics systems they had already coded for the main game.